 There are many advantages to the non-incisional double eyelid suture technique.
 However, the biggest benefit is undoubtedly the fact that no incision is used.
 Many patients are afraid that an incision will leave a permanent scar on their face, so non-incisional double eyelid surgery could be a better alternative to create a supratarsal fold.
 It manipulates the Levator (elevating muscle of the upper eyelid) and the tarsal plate (connective tissue), without the need for an incision.

-One of the downsides of the procedure is that it cannot be used for the removal of excess skin and fat from the eyelids, as this requires an incision.
-Nevertheless, if the patient does not require the removal of excess fat and skin, the non-incisional technique can be used in most cases.
+One of the downsides of the procedure is that it cannot be used for the removal of excess skin and fat from the eyelids, as this requires an incision surgery procedure.
+Nevertheless, if the patient does not require the removal of excess fat and skin, they are a good candidate for the non-incisional technique that can be used in most cases.

-While the non-incisional procedure is beneficial for many east Asian patients, Asian patients in general, or those who naturally lack a double eyelid, it is vital that patients are aware of the potential risks.
+While the non-incisional procedure is beneficial for many east Asian patients, Asian patients in general, or those who naturally lack a double upper eyelid crease, it is vital that patients are aware of the potential risks.
 In rare cases, patients can experience asymmetry of the double fold, suture irritation, infection, visible punctures, or a fluid cyst caused by a buried suture after the surgical procedure.
-Therefore, it is important to speak to your cosmetic surgeon about the surgical technique before you have it done.
+Therefore, it is important to speak to your cosmetic surgery about the surgical technique before you have it done.

 Like incisional double eyelid surgery, the results obtained from non-incisional double eyelid surgery are potentially permanent (studies have shown the double eyelid can remain for over 10 years).
 However, some cases may require revision over time.
 Even though this is rare, it is important to speak about this possibility with your cosmetic surgeon.